hajder/ticket_gate/README.md

     - `#update_webhook(id, params = {})`
     - `#destroy_webhook(id)`

-The list actions return a paginated array of resources, all other actions will return a single resource.
-In addition, tickets can be punched; purchases can only be read (as collection and single resource), not manipulated.
+List actions return a paginated array of resources, all other actions will return a single resource.

 For more information on how the Stagelink Ticketing API works, check out [https://api.stagelink.com/docs](https://api.stagelink.com/docs).